Alex-Gurung/PipelineRL/LongContextRL.md

 - Entropy of the policy distribution
 - Log-probabilities for the actual generated tokens

-#### Long Prompt Pass - Memory Optimization
+#### Long Prompt Pass - Two Modes

-**Challenge**: Long prompts (100k tokens) cannot fit in memory with a full backward pass.
+The system supports two modes for long-prompt forward passes, controlled by `use_kv_cache_for_long_prompts`:

+**Mode 1: Standard Forward Pass (default, `use_kv_cache_for_long_prompts=false`)**
+- Simple full forward pass, identical to short prompt processing
+- Computes logits for entire sequence (prompt + completion)
+- Loss masking zeros out prompt tokens (same as short prompts)
+- **Pros**: Simpler, easier to debug, mathematically transparent
+- **Cons**: High memory usage for very long prompts (100k+ tokens)
+- **Use when**: Debugging, or when prompts are reasonably sized (<50k tokens)

-**Solution - KV Cache Split**:
+**Mode 2: KV Cache Optimization (`use_kv_cache_for_long_prompts=true`)**
+- Memory-efficient split into prefill + continuation stages
-1. **Prefill Stage** (no gradients):
+- **Prefill Stage** (no gradients):
   - Process the prompt portion only
   - Cache the key/value states from attention layers
   - Run under `torch.no_grad()` to avoid storing activations

-2. **Continuation Stage** (with gradients):
+- **Continuation Stage** (with gradients):
   - Process only the completion tokens (~1k tokens)
   - Use the cached KV states from prefill
   - Full gradients computed only for this stage

-**Memory Savings**: Instead of computing gradients for 100k+ tokens, we only compute them for ~1k tokens (the completion).
-This is a ~100x reduction in activation memory.
+- **Pros**: ~100x memory reduction, enables training on 100k+ token prompts
+- **Cons**: More complex, harder to debug, requires KV cache support
+- **Use when**: Production training with very long prompts (>50k tokens)

+**Mathematical Equivalence**: Both modes produce the same loss and effectively the same gradients:
+- Standard mode computes full gradients but masks prompt contributions in loss
+- KV cache mode skips prompt gradients entirely
+- Since prompt tokens don't contribute to loss (masked), their gradients would be near-zero anyway

-**Gradient Checkpointing Interaction**: Some model backends disable KV caching when gradient checkpointing is enabled.
+**Gradient Checkpointing Interaction** (KV cache mode only): Some model backends disable KV caching when gradient checkpointing is enabled.
 The implementation temporarily disables gradient checkpointing during prefill, then re-enables it for the continuation.

 #### Alignment of Short and Long Completions
 The short and long prompts produce the same semantic completion, but may tokenize differently.
 The system uses the **short completion as canonical**: